 Q: When will I be able to go home or take leaving during the academic year?

 A: When not on official leave, cadet candidates are required to remain within a 150-mile radius of the Academy.
 Official leave periods, during which you can travel outside that radius, include approximately five days for Thanksgiving break, two weeks for winter break, and one week for spring break.
 For the 2020-2021 Academic Year, Thanksgiving and winter break will be a combined period of approximately six weeks (although the first two weeks of this break will involve online coursework); spring break will remain one week but will be restricted to within a 150-mile radius of the Academy.
 Additional leave time that would cause you to miss academic or other military duties is only granted in exceptional circumstances.

 Q: Am I allowed to leave campus other than during leave periods?

 A: Due to COVID-19, Cadet Candidates may experience greater restrictions to campus and base facilities throughout the year.
 Under normal conditions, Cadet Candidates are subject to a Phased Privileges Program.
 Passes for off-base travel and other privileges such as civilian clothing, vehicle privileges, and use of electronic devices (gaming, TV, music) are earned through individual and group performance.

-Q: Why isn’t the Prep School program accredited?
+Q: Why isn’t the Preparatory School program accredited?

-Q: Does coursework transfer to another university or college if I decide to depart the Prep School or do not appoint to USAFA?
+Q: Does coursework transfer to another university or college if I decide to depart the Preparatory School or do not appoint to USAFA?

 A: Despite our unaccredited status, we offer a world-class academic program.
 The awarding of transfer credit is at the discretion of the institution you choose to attend and our Dean of Faculty is the best contact to work with your school to assess transfer credit criteria.